Doy-lee/loki-docs/docs/LokiServices/Messenger/LokiNameSystem.md

 For Session, the name has to start with a (alphanumeric or underscore), and can have (alphanumeric, hyphens or underscores) in between and must end with a (alphanumeric or underscore).
 Users may register names with special characters or emojis by using the equivalent Punycode representation.
 The name must be at least 1 character, and at most- 64 characters long.

 For Lokinet, the domain has to start with an alphanumeric, and can have (alphanumeric or hyphens) in between.
-The character before the domain suffix <char>'.loki' must be alphanumeric followed by the suffix '.loki'.
+The character before the domain suffix <char>`.loki` must be alphanumeric followed by the suffix `.loki`.
 Users may register names with special characters or emojis by using the equivalent Punycode representation.
 The domain name must be at most 253 characters long, including the `.loki` suffix.

 ## Time
 By default all mappings in the Session/Wallet namespace will be preserved forever, this is important to ensure that wallet mappings don't change when a user wants to send money to a name.
-The .loki namespace will have reregistration periods to deter domain squatting and release names if the keys that registered them are lost.
+The `.loki` namespace will have reregistration periods to deter domain squatting and release names if the keys that registered them are lost.

 ## Ownership, Transfer, Updates and management
 By default names are owned by the wallet address that purchased the name.
 However names can also be purchased on behalf of another user.
 Up to 2 wallet addresses may be specified as the owners of a name.
 This means up to 2 wallets to update and or transfer ownership of the record.

 Once a domain is owned it can be transferred to another user's Loki wallet by specifying the address of that wallet and paying the standard transaction fee to transfer the ownership.

 Updates to mappings can be made at any time by the owner, at the cost of the standard transaction fee to include the new mapping in the blockchain.

 Management of all owned names will be possible through the Loki Desktop Wallet initially however we aim to add functionality to register and manage names to the Session software in the future.

 ## Cost
 Names in the Session/Wallet namespace cost 20 Loki to register, We will try to update this cost per hardfork to target the $5-10 USD range.

 ## Privacy
 It is up to each user to choose what information they map publicly, if you don’t want to map your Session ID or wallet address to your real world identity you might want to choose a different alias instead of something related to your name.
 Basic encryption is employed to mask publicity of data on the surface level, however please do not rely on this for critical privacy requirements.
 See the Loki Name Service technical document for more information.